| | | | | |

 Sautéed bacon pieces in the instant pot liner.

-Remove the bacon from the pot with a spider strainer or slotted spoon and place it in a bowl.
+Remove the bacon from the pot with a spider strainer or slotted spoon to leave the bacon fat behind, and place it in a bowl.
 Set aside.

 Sautéed beef chunks in the bottom of the instant pot liner.